MARTA: The connection between chemical enrichment, feedback, and dust in a Wolf-Rayet galaxy at z${\sim}$2: Observations and data processing

-The data reduction has been performed with the pipeline version `2023$\_$2a' and CRDS context files `jwst$\_$1183.pmap': more details are provided in \cite{Cataldi_MARTA_2025}.
-Here, we only note that in order to maximise the number of observable sources within one pointing we allowed for overlapping of spectral traces onto the detector, as the probability of having overlapping emission lines from two different sources is negligible.
-In the case of \sourceshort, no strong contamination from other sources along the 2D spectral trace is present, and the source does not significantly extends beyond the central shutter of the MSA slitlet in any of the NIRCam filters (see also Appendix~\ref{sec:appendix_A}), hence a standard nodding approach for background subtraction is adopted.
-To assess consistency in the flux calibration, we compared the spectra of the two medium resolution gratings in their overlapping region ($\sim 5400 - 5900 \AA$), where the median flux densities are found to be in agreement within 1 percent.
-Furthermore, we checked for any residual, relative flux calibration issue as a function of wavelength (possibly due to non-adequate pathlosses corrections) by comparing the synthetic photometry extracted from the spectrum with the in-slit photometry derived from available NIRCam images in F115W, F150W, F200W, F270W (i.e. the broadband filters overlapping with our NIRSpec filter choice), finding good agreement and the need for only minor correction.
-The full procedure is described in Appendix~\ref{sec:appendix_A}.
-The top panel of Figure~\ref{fig:plot_spectra} reports the reduced, calibrated, and extracted 1D spectrum of \sourceshort, with the spectra from G140M/F100LP and G235M/F170LP gratings plotted beside each other.
+For the analysis presented in this paper, we have taken advantage of the most recent realization of the data reduction pipeline provided by the NIRSpec GTO team \citep[described in][]{Scholtz_JADES_DR4_2025}, which extends the extracted and calibrated spectral traces on the detector significantly beyond the nominal red-end boundary for each grating/filter configuration.
+This enabled us to recover more emission lines compared to the standard data reduction pipeline, as, for example, the G235M/F170LP spectrum now extends up to $\sim 4\mu{m}$.
+To assess consistency in the flux calibration, we compared the spectra of the two medium resolution gratings in their overlapping region, where the median flux densities are found to be in agreement within 1 percent.
+Furthermore, we checked for any residual, relative flux calibration issue as a function of wavelength (possibly due to non-adequate pathlosses correction, which are modeled by default assuming point-like source geometry) by comparing the synthetic photometry extracted from the spectrum with the in-slit photometry derived from available NIRCam images in F115W, F150W, F200W, F270W (i.e., the broadband filters overlapping with our NIRSpec filter choice), finding good agreement and the need for only minor correction.
+The complete procedure is described in Appendix~\ref{sec:appendix_A}.
+Finally, we note that, in order to maximize the number of observable sources within one pointing, in MARTA we allowed moderate overlapping of spectral traces onto the detector, as the filling factor of emission lines on the detector is very low (hence, it is the probability of emission lines overlap from two different sources).
+However, given the depth of our observations, in many cases significant continuum emission is detected, potentially contaminating the upper and/or lower shutters of a given slitlet and preventing the adoption of the standard "nodded" background subtraction.
+In the specific case of \sourceshort, however, no strong contamination from other sources is present, and the source does not extend significantly beyond the central shutter of the MSA slitlet in any of the NIRCam filters; therefore, a standard nodding approach for background subtraction has been adopted.

+The top panel of Figure~\ref{fig:plot_spectra} reports the reduced, calibrated, and extracted 1D spectrum of \sourceshort, with the spectra of G140M/F100LP (green) and G235M/F170LP (red) gratings plotted beside each other.
 The emission lines detected in the spectrum are also marked.